 Michele joined Watsi on February 24th, 2015.
-Five years ago, Michele became the 946th member to automatically support a new Watsi patient every month.
-Since then, 5,019 more people have become monthly donors!
-Michele's most recent donation traveled 8,500 miles to support Francis, a ten-year-old from Kenya, to fund surgery that will repair his hernia.
+Six years ago, Michele joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michele's most recent donation traveled 8,500 miles to support Stanley, a manual labourer from Kenya, to fund a debridement and skin graft procedure.

 Francis is a ten-year-old from Kenya.
 He is a very playful boy who lives with his grandmother and sister.
 Francis' grandparents are small-scale farmers.
 In November of 2019, Francis developed an inguinal hernia.
 If not treated, the hernia may result in intestinal tissue damage that could prove fatal Fortunately, on June 16, he will undergo repair surgery at our medical partner's care center.
 Our medical partner, African Mission Healthcare Foundation, is requesting $465 to fund Francis's surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably.
 Francis’ grandmother says, “I will be happy when Francis is treated.”